damir-manapov/simple-proto/README.md

 - Add ability to postpone values resolvancy for messages
 - Move additional queries to views on storage level
 - Data workflows, that defines how to select data given conditions and existing data in collections.
 Examples: how to map profiles to emails, how to do mdm workflows
+- Why do we need createMockRepository and createMockStorage?

 ## Prerequisites